College Directory

 Specialization

-International and Intercultural Communication, social media, and cultural identity.
+International and Intercultural Communication, social media regulation, and public sphere, AI and information credibility.

 Professional Interests